Should you choose GoGet, regular car hire, or neighbourhood car share for your next trip?

 If you're a new user and haven't tried Car Next Door yet, take a trip on us!
 Click on the messenger button to send Bronte a message and get some free credit for your first trip!

 You’ve got a few days off.
 You decide to leave Melbourne and head to the beach and bush at Lorne, or from Sydney drive down to the beautiful Shoalhaven Heads.
 Either trip plus a couple of detours is about 200 km each way.

-This relaxing getaway will cost you around $389 in a standard rental car; $276 in a GoGet car, and $222 in the Car Next Door.
+This relaxing getaway will cost you around $389 in a standard rental car; $276 in a GoGet car, and $222 with Car Next Door.